Open-PMC-18M: A High-Fidelity Large Scale Medical Dataset for Multimodal Representation Learning: Composition and Curation Process

-Subfigures are sampled from a repository of single-panel biomedical images spanning diverse modalities such as radiology, microscopy, pathology, etc., which we will describe below.
+Subfigures are sampled from single-panel biomedical images spanning diverse modalities (also sourced from the metadata) such as radiology, microscopy, and VLP, which we will describe below.
 Composite figures may contain panels from the same modality or a heterogeneous mix, providing semantic diversity and mimicking real-world figure complexity.
-Figure \ref{fig:example}) illustrates the full synthetic data pipeline.
+Figure \ref{fig:layout}(b)) illustrates the full synthetic data pipeline.

-\paragraph{Image Decomposition Model Training and Evaluation.} We train a DAB-DETR model on the 500,000 synthetic compound figures and validate its performance on a similarly created holdout set of 20,000 images.
+\paragraph{Image Decomposition Model Training and Evaluation.} We train a DAB-DETR model on the 500,000 compound figures and validate its performance on a similarly created holdout set of 20,000 images.
 Source subfigures are drawn from well-known benchmark datasets such as ROCO \citep{pelka2018radiology}, SICAP \citep{ESTEBAN2019303}, HAM10000 \citep{tschandl2018ham10000}, PathMNIST and RetinaMNIST from MedMNIST \citep{medmnistv1, medmnistv2}, PAD-UFES-20 \citep{pacheco2020pad}, and PlotQA \citep{Methani_2020_WACV} as listed in Table~\ref{tab:single_panel_datasets}.
 To ensure balanced representation, each modality-specific dataset contributes approximately 16.7\% of the total examples, with the remaining 16.7\% comprising mixed-modality compound figures.
 This configuration promotes both visual diversity and generalization across biomedical imaging types.
-Training is performed over 40 epochs using a batch size of 64 and an initial learning rate of 1e-5.
-We evaluate performance on both our synthetic validation set and the ImageCLEF 2016 compound figure separation benchmark \citep{KGD2014, GSB2016}.
-Our model outperforms the model trained on MedICaT only on both evaluation sets as shown by Table~\ref{tab: subfigure_evaluation}.
-Figure~\ref{fig:example} showcases examples from the ImageCLEF 2016 dataset and from a subset of \datasetcomp, illustrating accurate detection of distinct subfigures across diverse panel layouts and content types.
+Training is performed over $40$ epochs using a batch size of $64$ and an initial learning rate of $10^{-5}$.